-7 Unexpected Things That Might Be Making You Sick Or Damaging Your Immune System
+7 Unexpected Things That Are Are Making You Sick

 There's nothing worse than waking up in the morning only to find yourself with a lump in your throat, a feverish headache, and a sniffly nose.
 Getting sick is the worst, especially when you've been taking good care of yourself— or so you think.
 Sometimes there are unexpected things that are making you sick as well as the traditionally unhealthy culprits.
 Most of us know to eat healthy, get a lot of sleep, and frequently wash your hands to prevent getting sick, so it can be confusing why we somehow keep catching those colds.
 Keeping your immune system up is crucial, because it's not just a bad diet or a late night out that's making you ill.